hyperdimensionalcomputingai/graph-to-hypervectors/README.md

 # From graph records to searchable hypervectors

-This is a runnable companion to the HDC Labs blog post on querying connected data with graphs and hypervectors.
-The published article link will be added here later.
+This is a runnable companion repo to the HDC Labs [blog post on querying connected data with graphs and hypervectors](https://hyperdimensionalcomputing.ai/blog/from-a-property-graph-to-associative-search/).

-Work through one script at a time.
+We work through the story in the blog post one script at a time.
 We first retrieve **Nina's stored node hypervector** from the cue `eye_color: blue`, then retrieve **Maya** with `eye_color: brown`.
 We then encode directed paths and query them from partial descriptions.
 The final lesson brings semantic similarity into those same operations using Ollama.

-You don't need a graph database server or prior HDC experience.
-Source graph records are small Python dictionaries; LanceDB persists their hypervectors and IDs locally, and PyArrow defines the tables.
+You don't need a graph database or prior experience with HDC.
+The code here is intended to educate!
+All source graph records are small Python dictionaries, and we use [LanceDB](https://docs.lancedb.com/) to persist their hypervectors and IDs locally.
+LanceDB uses PyArrow data types under the hood, and it also provides a graph query engine called [lance-graph](https://github.com/lance-format/lance-graph) to run Cypher queries over the same dataset.

 ## Set up